We find ourselves in the midst of the fastest three hours in media.

 Stay with us.

-Uh Congressman William Jefferson, Democrat Louisiana, demanded bribes in exchange for his help in promoting a pair of business deals in Africa, according to court documents filed Wednesday with a guilty plea by one of Congressman William Jefferson, Democrat Louisiana's former staffers.
+Congressman William Jefferson, Democrat Louisiana, demanded bribes in exchange for his help in promoting a pair of business deals in Africa, according to court documents filed Wednesday with a guilty plea by one of Congressman William Jefferson, Democrat Louisiana's former staffers.

-Brett Pfeffer, uh 37, the former legislative director to Representative William Jefferson, Democrat Louisiana, pleaded guilty to aiding and abetting bribery of a public official and conspiracy.
+Brett Pfeffer, 37, the former legislative director to Representative William Jefferson, Democrat Louisiana, pleaded guilty to aiding and abetting bribery of a public official and conspiracy.

 He could get 20 years in prison when sentenced on March 31st.

-Now you might remember that the FBI raided the home in New Orleans of Congressman William Jefferson, Democrat Louisiana, according to published reports, they carted off cash from a freezer.
+Now, you might remember that the FBI raided the home in New Orleans of Congressman William Jefferson, Democrat Louisiana.

-Now we knew about this.
+Now, we knew about this.

 We told you about it.

-Freezer's a perfect place.
+Freezer is a perfect place.

 Keep cash.

-Coal cash, freezer, it all makes sense.
+Cold cash, freezer, it all makes sense.

-Seeking documents connecting him and his wife to Congressman William Jefferson, Democrat Louisiana, and the telecommunications deal.
+The FBA also raided the Maryland home of Nigerian Vice President Atiku Abu Bakar, seeking documents connecting him and his wife to Congressman William Jefferson, Democrat Louisiana, and the telecommunications deal.

-That's one of the two deals that Congressman Jefferson, Democrat Louisiana was doing.
+That's one of the two deals that Congressman Jefferson, Democrat Louisiana, was doing.

-Now, you remember the name if you if you don't remember the name, you remember the story.
+If you don't remember the name, you remember the story.

 Congressman William Jefferson, Democrat Louisiana, was criticized after Hurricane Katrina for receiving a National Guard escort to check out his flooded home at a time when federal resources were sorely strained.

-This is when Congressman William Jefferson, Democrat Louisiana, removed something uh similar to the size of a small refrigerator stove or a microwave or something.
+This is when Congressman William Jefferson, Democrat Louisiana, removed something similar to the size of a small refrigerator stove or a microwave or something.

-Uh, and it took two National Guard units to get him out because the first one got stuck in there.
+And it took two National Guard units to get him out because the first one got stuck in there.

-Um what is it?
+So is, what is it?

-One of his aides has spled guilty.
+One of his aides has pled guilty.

-Uh picking up here for Congressman William Jefferson, Democrat Louisiana, in the most corrupt Republican Congress ever.
+Picking up here for Congressman William Jefferson, Democrat Louisiana, in the most corrupt Republican Congress ever.

-Uh Dave and McLean, Virginia.
+Dave and McLean, Virginia.

 Welcome to the program.

-Um, I look at the this movie.
+You know, I look at this movie.

-I just haven't seen it.
+Maybe there is, I just haven't seen it.

 The show is profoundly popular, so I don't care.

-Um I haven't seen it, so it's it's really difficult for me to um to comment on it, but frankly, I'm not hearing a whole lot of buzz about Munich at all, folks.
+But frankly, I'm not hearing a whole lot of buzz about Munich at all, folks.

-Uh, this is an well, all the pre-pubs, it's supposed to be the movie of the century.
+It was supposed to be the movie of the century.

-It's gonna solve all foreign policy questions.
+It's going to solve all foreign policy questions.

-Uh, don't think so.
+I don't think so.

-It's always a thrill and delight, and I know that all these people that have sent me notes saying happy birthday will begin to ignore me again tomorrow, but that's that's just the way it is.
+And I know that all these people that have sent me notes saying happy birthday will begin to ignore me again tomorrow.